Tuesday, March 10, 2026

 It is read-only

-✅ A vector index requires a uniform dimensionality — the index structure is built for a specific N-dimensional space.
-An unconstrained column can hold vectors of any size, so no index can be built.
-VECTOR_DISTANCE can still be used, but only for exact (full-scan) kNN.
+✅ A vector index requires uniform dimensionality.
+An unconstrained column can hold vectors of any size, so no index can be built on it.

 Q4.
 HNSW differs from IVF primarily because HNSW: